Media Monitoring: The Ultimate Guide

 When you monitor, you learn which journalists and influencers you should target.

 If you find one who writes extensively on your competitors, you can reach out and show them what you do differently.
-If you find one who is not fully on your side, you can reach out to them and change their mind; the idea is that, in turn, they’ll change the minds of their readers.
+If you find one who is not entirely on your side, you can reach out and change their mind; the idea is that, in turn, they’ll change the minds of their readers.

 Monitoring can identify:

-- Individuals with large social media followings whom you can leverage to gather product feedback, or influence to review or endorse your offering.
+• Individuals with social media followings whom you can leverage to gather product feedback or influence to review or endorse your offering.
+Don’t forget to include micro-influencers in your calculations.

-- Detractors who could spread negative or misleading information about you.
+• Detractors who might spread harmful or misleading information about you.

-It’s imperative to know who’s saying what – and who’s listening to them – before reaching out with your own contribution to the conversation.
+It’s imperative to know who’s saying what and who’s listening to them before reaching out with your contribution to the conversation.

 Who should be using media monitoring

-If you work for an organization that has interactions with the public (perhaps as customers, investors, donors, employees, constituents, volunteers, neighbors, anything really!) and you care about reputation and public perception, then you need a media monitoring tool in your kit.
+If you work for an organization that interacts with the public (perhaps as customers, investors, donors, employees, constituents, volunteers, neighbours, or anyone else) and cares about reputation and public perception, then you need media monitoring.

-Likewise, if you’re forward thinking, and want to spot the opportunities and risks that could change everything for your organization, then tracking what’s being said about your industry, your competitors, and the issues your organization cares about is a must – and a media monitoring service can help.
+Likewise, if you’re forward-thinking and want to identify the opportunities and risks that could transform your organization, tracking what’s being said about your industry, competitors, and the issues your organization cares about is essential – and a media monitoring service can help.

 Startups and small- to medium-sized enterprises (SMEs)

-But here’s the thing – how will you collect and leverage this awesome credibility sauce if you aren’t regularly keeping track of every online publication, newspaper, journal, magazine, and blog that might mention you?
+But here’s the thing – how will you collect and leverage this awesome credibility if you don’t regularly track every media source that might mention you?

 Large businesses

-Naturally, larger businesses are in a bit of a different boat than startups and small- to medium-sized enterprises, but their media monitoring needs are no less important.
+Naturally, larger businesses are in a different situation than startups and SMEs.

-Large businesses generate a lot of media coverage and online mentions, but much of that content is not relevant to their overall success or day-to-day operations.
-They need help separating the noise from the important news.
-Big businesses also need to be able to demonstrate the ROI of their PR efforts, benchmark their performance, and communicate that information clearly with key stakeholders.
+Large businesses generate a significant amount of media coverage and online mentions, but much of this content is unrelated to their overall success or day-to-day operations.
+They need help distinguishing between the noise and the important news.
+Big businesses also need to demonstrate the ROI of their PR activities, benchmark their performance, and communicate that information clearly with key stakeholders.

-Whereas a small business may be able to set up an automated monitoring service and sort the relevant mentions from the noise themselves, big businesses typically prefer to receive curated (managed) media monitoring reports that focus on only the most relevant pieces.
+Whereas a small business may be able to set up an automated monitoring service and sort out the relevant mentions from the noise on its own, larger organizations typically prefer to receive curated (managed) media monitoring reports that focus on only the most pertinent pieces.

 Let’s dig into a few examples: